 Consider the shocking fact that 60,000 people worldwide die on construction sites every year and there are 475 work-related accidents a minute.
 Hardly surprising, then, that accidents, illness, and deaths cost businesses over £2 trillion annually.

-IOSH’s globally delivered, Safety, Health and Environment for Construction Workers course provides essential knowledge for anyone who is involved in construction activities.
+IOSH’s globally delivered, Safety, Health and Environment for Construction Site Managers course provides essential knowledge for anyone who is involved in construction activities.
 It is suitable for any geographical location and for any size of organisation.

 The course provides the core knowledge your workers need to stay safe and works to embed a good understanding of the techniques needed to keep others safe too.
 Keeping your business healthy and safe with an effective training programme will enable you to reduce the cost of accidents and illness by up to 40 per cent.